← All work

 • Container technology was ready (cgroups, namespaces stable in Linux 3.x)

-• Union filesystem dramatically improved provisioning speed
+• ZFS cloning dramatically improved provisioning speed

-• Overlay networking solved multi-host communication
+• Open vSwitch overlay networking solved multi-host communication

 • API-driven management enabled automation